Wednesday, November 28, 2012

 Jeremy Steinke

 Accused of a ghastly murder?
 Evidence stacked against you?
-Is your defence council struggling to find any redeeming qualities that humanize you?
+Is your defense council struggling to find any redeeming qualities that humanize you?
 Don’t panic, there is another get-out-of-jail card to play.
 No, you can't call the Human Rights Act because courts have yet to recognize the human right to commit homicide.
 But you can try another fashionable legal device: the plea that you were abused as a child and therefore cannot be held responsible for your actions as an adult.

 We might call it the abuse excuse, or perhaps - given that parents are usually blamed for the abuse - the Mother of All Mitigating Circumstances.
 It is a confession, not of your own sins, but the sins of somebody else from your past.
 You are not really seeking forgiveness, since you do not accept that anything is your fault.
 Instead, you demand recognition that you, too, are a victim, a ‘survivor’ in need not of punishment but of support.